Ivy-Apps/ivy-wallet/docs/guidelines/Unit-Testing.md

 Unit tests are the proof that your code works.
-While often seen as boring and a waste of time, automated tests are the things that guarantee correctness under the test cases and assumptions that you've setup.
+While often seen as boring and a waste of time, automated tests are the things that guarantee correctness under the test cases and assumptions that you've set up.

 A good unit test is short and simple.
-If you're test case doesn't fit on half the screen then it's likely bad.
+If your test case doesn't fit on half the screen then, it's likely bad.
 Also, if you can't understand what's happening in a test at a glance, then it's bad again.

 ## Unit test structure